• All

 • Volunteer

 The Couch is a place to exchange ideas and brainstorm, not only for its contributors but also for our readers who engage in the ensuing discussions.
-Sometimes, a day’s proceedings in the courtroom can seem more like an episode of Jerry Springer than they do a trial....
+Sometimes, if not everything is clearly laid out from the beginning, embarrassing and undesirable situations can follow.
+Thank you to...

 The Couch is a place to exchange ideas and brainstorm, not only for its contributors but also for our readers who engage in the ensuing discussions.
-Sometimes, without the remotest fault on interpreters’ part, a crowd can have its suspicions aroused against them...
+Sometimes, the sudden loss of a partner can be challenging, and even though the solution may be clear from an...